-In S v Newyear the investigating officer in a case of dealing in drugs against three members of the same family approached another member of the family and offered to have the case withdrawn in exchange for four tyres.
+[27] In S v Newyear the investigating officer in a case of dealing in drugs against three members of the same family approached another member of the family and offered to have the case withdrawn in exchange for four tyres.
 He was sentenced on appeal to four years’ imprisonment of which two years were suspended.

 [28] The appellant was a police sergeant when he committed the offences in question.
 He had an obligation to protect the members of the community against crime instead of perpetrating crime against them, using his position of trust to clinically execute his criminal conduct.
 The offences for which the appellant was convicted were premeditated in that he first obtained the consent of his commander to go to the tuckshop.
-He came back to the office and a little while thereafter returned to the tuckshop without seeking the permission of his commander.
+He came back to the office and a little while thereafter went back to the tuckshop without seeking the permission of his commander.
 The fact that the appellant was a policeman is an aggravating factor in my view.
 There is nothing in the sentence that was imposed on the appellant which induces a sense of shock.
 The sentence can hardly be said to be disproportionate to the offence for which the appellant was convicted.
 The appellant’s sentence is consonant with other sentences in other comparative cases.
 If anything, the appellant was more than fortunate to have had half of his sentence of four years’ imprisonment suspended.
-Accordingly, I therefore cannot find any misdirection on the part of the trial court and consequently this court isnot at liberty to interfere with the sentence.
+Accordingly, I therefore cannot find any misdirection on the part of the trial court and consequently this court is not at liberty to interfere with the sentence.
 It therefore follows that the appeal against the sentence must also fail.

 Order